Tractive/Etil/README.md

 Supported Datatypes:
 * Primitve Types: int, long,  float, double, boolean
-* Types.
-String, Intger, Long, Float, Double, Boolean
+* Types: String, Intger, Long, Float, Double, Boolean

 It is assumed that you use integer values (0 or 1) to represent boolean values in your sqlite databse. <br>
 "_id" fields are not added to the ContentValues when converting a model to their ContentValues.